 #1 Measure Coffee

-The sizes of French Press brewers is an interesting topic.
-There is the size on the box, how much liquid it holds filled to the very top and then the estimated coffee yield when you brew the coffee.
+The sizes of French Press brewers are an interesting topic.
+There is the size listed on the box, how much liquid it holds filled to the very top, and then the estimated coffee yield when you brew the coffee.
 Seattle Coffee Gear did a comprehensive test of these numbers in the post Coffee Presses: Overall Volume vs. Actual Yield.
-What you notice when you scan this chart is that the actual yield of brewed coffee is always a few ounces less than the volume on the box.
+What you notice when you scan this chart is that the actual yield of brewed coffee is always a few ounces less than the volume listed on the box.
 The difference is the coffee grounds and the amount of water lost.

 The more coffee added to a French Press, the more space the coffee occupies and the more water is trapped in the grounds at the end of a brewing cycle.
 As it shows in the Seattle Coffee Gear article, when we use a regular hot French Press we can expect to lose a few ounces.
-For cold brew, we will lose more, so it is advised to use a large French Press for cold brew.
-Smaller French Presses might not be worth the hassle, because they yield so little.
+For cold brew, we will lose more, so it is advised to use a large French Press for making cold brew coffee.
+Smaller French Presses might not be worth the hassle because they yield so little.
 And unlike hot French Press, we aren’t ready to brew again in 4 minutes.
-We are waiting another 12 hours.
+We are waiting for another 12 hours.

-We used the 34 ounce French Press from Procizion for these tests.
+We used a 34-ounce French Press for these tests.
 For easy math, I’m going to round this to 1000 grams.
 I did three brew cycles each at a different strength ratio.
 My goal was to keep the brew weights close and not fill it to the very top.

 - Regular 17 to 1: 809 grams water + 48 grams ground coffee = 857 grams brew weight.
 Brew Yield = 733 grams (or 26 ounces)